MediaWind/react_kiosk_engine/docs/keyboardConfig.md

 		- Three rows of letters.
 		- Last row has the same actions as the `classic` layout.
 	- Right zone:
-		- The `numpad`, minus the enter and backspace keys.s
+		- The `numpad`, minus the enter and backspace keys.

 ![alt text](./img/full_layout.png)